pawanc027/Mybashbrace/Help.md

 Test Cases:

- * TC_Startup_RegularMode: Unit test verifying regular mode startup with a valid regular license.
+ * TC_Startup_RegularMode: Test server startup in regular mode with a valid regular license.

- * TC_Startup_CreditMode: Unit test verifying credit mode startup with a valid credit license.
+ * TC_Startup_CreditMode: Test server startup in credit mode with a valid credit license

-Story Points: (Estimate based on complexity - likely 3 or 5)

-Notes:

- * This story focuses on the implementation of the startup logic itself.
-Testing (beyond basic unit tests) will be handled in separate stories.

- * Error handling (e.g., invalid licenses) will be implemented and tested as part of this story, but specific error scenarios may be covered in separate test cases.

-Sent from Gmail Mobile